msridhar/NullAway-wiki/Configuration.md

 Optional handling (for both JDK and custom `Optional` classes) is currently disabled by default, but it is under active development.
 Feel free to try it out and let us know what might still be missing.

+### Assertions in Test Libraries

+  - `-XepOpt:NullAway:HandleTestAssertionLibraries=...`

+By default, NullAway does not handle assertions from test libraries.
+If set to `true`, NullAway will handle assertions from test libraries, like `assertThat(...).isNotNull()`, and use that to reason about the possibility of null dereferences in the code that follow these assertions.

 ### Restricted Regexp Package Patterns

 A few options, marked above, support a restricted regular expression syntax to specify the package names they cover.
 The main difference between our syntax and standard Java regular expressions, is that the `.` character is interpreted as a literal dot, not as "any character", as dots are part of the standard package name syntax and treating them literally favors the common case.